 - 3rd Company : Lieutenant Hochart

-In July, around 350 officers and legionnaires of the 1er BEP underwent a three-week parachute training in Philippeville (now called Skikda), a town in northeastern Algeria.
-At the time, the town served as France’s main paratrooper center in Algeria.
-On July 27, the men got their parachutist badge.
+In July, around 350 officers and legionnaires of the 1er BEP undertook three weeks of parachute training in Philippeville (now called Skikda), a town in northeastern Algeria.
+At the time, the town served as France’s main paratrooper center in the region.
+On July 27, the men received their parachutist badge.

 In August, Captain Darmuzai left the battalion to be transferred to a Foreign Legion recruitment center in Paris.
-Lieutenant de Carvalho replaced him at the lead of the 1st Company, 1er BEP.
+Lieutenant de Carvalho replaced him as the commander of the 1st Company, 1er BEP.

 Also in August, Captain Pierre Jeanpierre joined the 1er BEP and became the deputy commander.
 In the Legion since 1937, he was a close friend of Captain Segrétain.
 They both took part in the 1941 Syria-Lebanon Campaign with the 6e REI.